 Digitising these processes will help to speed up completion, hand-over and sign-off, significantly reducing the hours spent completing paperwork.
 It will allow engineers to access accurate, real-time data relating to potential risks, with all data stored centrally so that it can be accessed at any time, from anywhere.

 Which rail processes could be digitised?

 Beyond the rollout of P4D, we’ll see a move away from manual and paper processes responsible for lost time, operational and occupational risks on rail projects.
 There are many processes in rail and construction projects that can be digitised to improve safety and works delivery.

 SSoWPs (Safe Work Packs)

 Producing and delivering safe work packs is one of the most challenging parts of any rail project.
-It places a major burden on the Person In Charge to not only deliver a comprehensive physical folder full of safety-critical documents, but also to communicate that to all relevant workers on the project and confirm their understanding so as not to put anyone at risk.
+It places a major burden on the qualified planner to not only deliver a comprehensive physical folder full of safety-critical documents, but for the Person In Charge to sign it off and communicate the pack to all relevant workers on the project and confirm their understanding so as not to put anyone at risk.